DCC-EX/dcc-ex.github.io/docs/about/contributing/website/style-guide.rst

   * \|EX-DCCI\| for |EX-DCCI|
   * \|BSC\| for |BSC|

-* Where possible, use the expansions for the level text
+* Where possible, use the expansions for the level text (not possible in headings)

   * \|conductor-text\| |conductor-text|
   * \|tinkerer-text\| |tinkerer-text|
   * \|engineer-text\| |engineer-text|

-* Additional expansions that should be used where possible: (currently this hyperlink to the the glossary but the intention is to have them link some more sensible later.)
+* Additional expansions that should be used where possible: (currently these hyperlink to the the glossary but the intention is to have them link somewhere more sensible later.)

   * \|Motor Driver\|
   * \|JMRI\|